 If you are out and require a copy of the list, you may secure the list in an attached folder on your phone, iPad or any device you carry with you when you are out.

-I am an Android user, so I save my list in Google files, a Safe folder with a pin you need to key in to access your files.
-I would not recommend keeping your files in Google Drives as you might share full access of your drive to someone by mistake, and they will be able to access all the data on your industry and in the case where hackers get access to your google account they will be able to get your password list as well.
+I am an Android user, so I save my list in Google Files, a Safe folder with a pin you need to key in to access your files.
+I would not recommend keeping your files in Google Drives as you might share full access to your drive with someone by mistake, and they will be able to access all the data on your industry and in the case where hackers get access to your Google account they will be able to get your password list as well.

-As cybercrimes and fraud are on the rise, we have to up our game in keeping our accounts safe; what other methods do you use to keep your accounts secure?
-Share with me in the comments below.
+As cybercrimes and fraud are on the rise, we must keep our accounts safe; what other methods do you use to keep your accounts secure?
+Could you share with me in the comments below?